Friday, February 19, 2016

 Babelsberg

-The word Babelsberg leaves a strange aftertaste in the mouths of many Germans.
+The word Babelsberg leaves a strange aftertaste in many Germans' mouths.
 Eighty years ago, Babelsberg was known as Germany's Hollywood, with the UFA studios dominating German film production.
 When the Nazis came to power in 1933, Propagandaminister Joseph Goebbels became the boss.

 Although handicapped with a clubfoot, Joseph was a womanizer, and no starlet became a star without his blessing.
 His "mountings" soon earned him an alliterated name: Der Bock von Babelsberg (The Babelsberg's ram).

-listen to Joseph Goebbels asking: Wollt ihr den totalen Krieg?
+listen to Joseph Goebbels ask: Wollt ihr den totalen Krieg?

 (Do you want all-out war?) ©Bundesarchiv